-Pods that wish to connect to the apiserver can do so securely by leveraging a service account so
+Pods that wish to connect to the API server can do so securely by leveraging a service account so

-As a result, the default operating mode for connections from the nodes and pods running on the nodes to the control plane is secured by default and can run over untrusted and/or public networks.
+As a result, the default operating mode for connections from the nodes and pod running on the nodes to the control plane is secured by default and can run over untrusted and/or public networks.

-Control Plane to node
+Control plane to node

-apiserver to kubelet
+API server to kubelet

-The connections from the apiserver to the kubelet are used for:
+The connections from the API server to the kubelet are used for:

 - Fetching logs for pods.

 kubectl) to running pods.

 - Providing the kubelet's port-forwarding functionality.

 These connections terminate at the kubelet's HTTPS endpoint.
-By default, the apiserver does not verify the kubelet's serving certificate, which makes the connection subject to man-in-the-middle attacks, and unsafe to run over untrusted and/or public networks.
+By default, the API server does not verify the kubelet's serving certificate, which makes the connection subject to man-in-the-middle attacks and unsafe to run over untrusted and/or public networks.

 To verify this connection, use the

---kubelet-certificate-authority flag to provide the apiserver with a root certificate bundle to use to verify the kubelet's serving certificate.
+server with a root certificate bundle to use to verify the kubelet's serving certificate.

-If that is not possible, use SSH tunneling between the apiserver and kubelet if required to avoid connecting over an untrusted or public network.
+If that is not possible, use SSH tunneling between the API server and kubelet if required to avoid connecting over an untrusted or public network.

 Finally, Kubelet authentication and/or authorization should be enabled to secure the kubelet API.

-apiserver to nodes, pods, and services
+API server to nodes, pods, and services

 and are therefore neither authenticated nor encrypted.
-They can be run over a secure HTTPS connection by prefixing
+They can be run over a secure HTTPS

 Kubernetes supports SSH tunnels to protect the control plane to nodes communication paths.
-In this configuration, the apiserver initiates an SSH tunnel to each node in the cluster (connecting to the ssh server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
+In this configuration, the API server initiates an SSH tunnel to each node in the cluster (connecting to the SSH server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
 This tunnel ensures that the traffic is not exposed outside of the network in which the nodes are running.

 Kubernetes v1.18 [beta]